kkrcodes/Factory-Cargo-Allocation/README.md

 # Factory-Cargo-Allocation
- A web-based factory cargo allocation system to allocate cargo efficiently in a factory.
+Inventory management system for an automotive parts factory to store and locate cargo efficiently based on requirements to automate manual processing.
+The system reduced workers’ time and effort required to store and locate cargo.

  How it works
  ------------